jack-bradshaw/FortyTwo/README.md

 ```

 ### AnswerGroup
-Display and coordinates multiple answer by adding an AnswerGroup to your layout.
+Display and coordinate multiple answers by adding an AnswerGroup to your layout.
 The SelectionLimitAnswerGroup is the only provided answer group and it should be flexible enough to meet most needs.
 ```xml
 <LinearLayout
 	xmlns:android="http://schemas.android.com/apk/res/android"